 This information can be valuable even if you decide not to donate your eggs because it can give you insight into your own fertility and help you make informed decisions about your reproductive health in the future.
 You may even decide to freeze your own eggs in case you want a child in the future.

-The cons of being an egg donor
+The cons of becoming an egg donor

-Despite the fact that there are many benefits to becoming an egg donor, there are a few potential drawbacks that you should be aware of as well.
+Even though there are many benefits to becoming an egg donor, there are a few potential drawbacks that you should be aware of as well.
 Potential drawbacks include the following:

 One of the potential drawbacks of becoming an egg donor is the psychological effects that it may have.
 While most women report feeling positive about their decision to donate eggs, some women may experience negative psychological effects, such as anxiety, guilt, or regret.